Arni-tech/college_chatbot/README.md

 College Chatbot is a question-and-answer retrieval chatbot built on the LangChain framework.
 Its main objective is to provide answers to general questions about Thapar Institute of Engineering and Technology.

-This repository includes the necessary training and inference engine files required for the chatbot's operation.
+This repository includes the necessary training and inference engine,and frontend files required for the chatbot's operation.

-Please note that the frontend interface for the chatbot was not developed by me, and therefore I cannot take credit for it.
-As a result, the frontend code is not included in this repository.

 ## Database Files